akshitDhakad/mindease/README.md

 # License
 This project is licensed under the ISC License.

+#### Note : please make sure to install all packages and install mongodb in ur local machine before application running

 Authors
 Akshit Dhakad- Initial work
 for any help contact akshit dhakad 8871713348